HK activist Wong seeks Trump, US congress support

 Beijing summoned the German ambassador this week after Wong, one of the most prominent faces in the city´s leaderless pro-democracy demonstrations, met Germany´s foreign minister.

-Wong is due to attend a congressional hearing in Washington of the Hong Kong Human Rights and Democracy Act of 2019 on Tuesday.
+Wong is due to attend a Tuesday congressional hearing in Washington on the Hong Kong Human Rights and Democracy Act of 2019.

 He will meet Republican Senator Marco Rubio, a vocal critic of China, who introduced the bill in June, but it´s not clear if he will meet anyone from Trump´s administration yet.